 Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and other equity securities.
-To our knowledge, based solely upon a review of Forms 3, 4, and 5 filed with the SEC during the fiscal year ended December 31, 2022, we believe that, except as set forth below, our directors, executive officers, and greater than 10% beneficial owners have complied with all applicable filing requirements during the fiscal year ended December 31, 2022.
+To our knowledge, based solely upon a review of Forms 3, 4, and 5 filed with the SEC during the fiscal year ended December 31, 2023, we believe that, except as set forth below, our directors, executive officers, and greater than 10% beneficial owners have complied with all applicable filing requirements during the fiscal year ended December 31, 2023.

-- Robert Galvin failed to report two transactions on time on a Form 4; - · Julius Kalcevich, our former Chief Financial Officer, failed to report two transactions on time on a Form 4; and - Philippe Faraut failed to report one transaction on time on a Form 4.
+- •Robert Galvin, our former Interim Chief Operating Officer, failed to report two transactions on time on a Form 4 and failed to timely report his initial ownership on a Form 3; - •Michelle Mathews-Spradlin failed to report one transaction on time on a Form 4; - •Scott Cohen failed to report one transaction on time on a Form 4; - •Kenneth Gilbert failed to report one transaction on time on a Form 4; and - •Alexander Shoghi failed to report one transaction on time on a Form 4.